-After a successful event in 2016, Writing Day Workshops is excited to announce The 2017 Alabama Writing Workshop — a full-day “How to Get Published” writing event in Birmingham, AL on February 24, 2017.
+After successful events in 2016 and 2017, Writing Day Workshops is excited to announce The 2019 Alabama Writing Workshop — a full-day “How to Get Published” writing event in Birmingham, AL on Friday, March 8, 2019.

 This writing event is a wonderful opportunity to get intense instruction over the course of one day, pitch a literary agent or editor (optional), get your questions answered, and more.
 Note that there are limited seats at the event (150 total).
 All questions about the event regarding schedule, details and registration are answered below.
 Thank you for your interest in the 2019 Alabama Writing Workshop!

 WHAT IS IT?

 This event is designed to squeeze as much into one day of learning as possible.
 You can ask any questions you like during the classes, and get your specific concerns addressed.
 We will have literary agents onsite to give feedback and take pitches from writers, as well.
 This year’s faculty includes the following: